Eligibility and application assessment according to program criteria are key factors that determine how the AFA distributes its funding.

 Panel members are required to declare any conflict of interest and withdraw from adjudicating any application(s) in question.

 We encourage expert panel nominations from Albertans to ensure the involvement of the arts community in AFA funding decisions.
 Anyone may nominate a potential expert panel member, including themselves.

 - First, download the Expert Panel Handbook to learn more about the roles and responsibilities of the expert panel.

 - Then, complete an Expert Panel Nomination Form.

 - Finally, email us your completed nomination form.

-Expert Panel lists
+Expert Panel members archive

 To increase transparency, we share the names of all AFA Expert Panel members used to adjudicate all Individual and Organizational Project funding decisions from the previous year.

 Download Expert Panel member spreadsheet (updated to end of 2016-17 fiscal year).

 Funding application feedback